yahoo/FEL/README.md

 ##Install

+Please install maven before you run this project.
 The project comes with a pom.xml which should install all the dependencies required.
+`` mvn install ``

 ## What does this tool do?
 The library performs query and document entity linking.
 It implements different algorithms that return a confidence score (~log likelihood)